 Some purchasing agents prefer to buy online rather than depend on personal relationships with sales representatives.
 ERP and e-commerce systems need to be tightly integrated to enable customers to track orders regardless of where they were placed.

 Personalised E-Commerce Services

 Customers want the convenience of customer-specific catalogues and pricing.
-In recent research, More than half (54 percent) of B2B buyers cited personalised recommendations across interactions when asked which capabilities they’d most like B2B suppliers to offer.
-Personalization was second only to “price and product transparency” as top factors influencing repurchase.
+In recent research, More than half (54 per cent) of B2B buyers cited personalised recommendations across interactions when asked which capabilities they’d most like B2B suppliers to offer.
+Personalization was second only to “price and product transparency” as the top factors influencing repurchase.
 This capability requires CRM, ERP, and e-commerce integrations.